microsoft/live-share/docs/use/vscode.md

 If this does not work, contact vsls-feedback@microsoft.com and we can swap out your email address.

-If Visual Studio Code is not picking up your sign in after you complete the sign in process in the browser, see [sign in using a user code](#sign-in-using-a-user-code) Check out [troubleshooting](../troubleshooting.md#sign-in) for more tips.
+If Visual Studio Code is not picking up your sign in after you complete the sign in process in the browser, see [sign in using a user code](#sign-in-using-a-user-code).
+Otherwise, check out [troubleshooting](../troubleshooting.md#sign-in) for more tips.

 ### Sign in using a user code

 If you are on Linux or are running into problems with VS Code not picking up the fact that you have completed sign in, you can enter a user code to complete the sign in process.

-1. If you have not already signed in via the browser, click the "Sign in" status bar item or **Ctrl+Shift+P** "Live Share: Sign in via Browser".
+1. If you have not already signed in via the browser, click the **Sign in** status bar item or hit **Ctrl+Shift+P** and run the "Live Share: Sign in via Browser" command.

 2. A browser will appear for you use to complete the sign in process.

-3. Once you are done, click, "Having trouble?
-Click here for user code directions."
+3. Once you are done, click "Having trouble?
+Click here for user code directions" to see the user code.

     ![Picture of user code in browser](../media/vscode-user-code-browser.png)

-4. Copy the user code that appears.
+4. Copy the user code.

-5. Next, enter the user code
+5. Finally, paste the user code into VS Code.

-    1. **On Linux**, you will already see a window to enter your user code.
+    1. **On Linux**, you will already see an input field where you can paste in the user code and hit enter to finish.

-    2. On other platforms, hit **Ctrl+Shift+P** and run the "Live Share: Sign in with user code command" and enter in the code.
+    2. On other platforms, hit **Ctrl+Shift+P** and run the "Live Share: Sign in with user code" command, paste in the code in the input field that appears, and hit enter to finish.

     ![Picture of user code input field](../media/vscode-user-code.png)